PaperMemo/PaperMemo/README.md

 And...
 I'm really busy with my homework and learning something... :/
 <br /><br />
 But...
 You can see the repository that I'm working or learning from the pin below...
 (Not include private repository)

+Note: In English it's written "Starlite" not "Starlight"